dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="even">
 <td>outputIdScheme</td>
 <td>No</td>
-<td>Identifier scheme to use for metadata items the query response, can be an identifier, code or attributes.</td>
+<td>Identifier scheme to use for metadata items the query response, can be identifier, code or attributes.</td>
 <td>UID | CODE |NAME| ATTRIBUTE:&lt;ID&gt;</td>
 </tr>
 <tr class="odd">